woahdae/transcience/README.md

 versions of Ruby.

 If you're using Ruby 2.0 or earlier, favor a delegation strategy and deal with the fallout.
-The good news is delegation is nice because you can't accidentally change model behavior, the bad news is often you'll want to and can't.
-You'll also need to do things like ex. copy/paste HAML's `underscore` into your delegators' `haml_object_ref` method, and other hacks.
+You'll need to do things like ex. copy/paste HAML's `underscore` into your delegators' `haml_object_ref` method, and other hacks.
 But it's the best there is, pre-2.1.